 “Laboratory measurements use a small stainless steel probe with length to diameter ratio of 50 to 1.”

-TEMPOS Compliance: Not Meet, but TEMPOS is closer than reference examples provided in IEEE 442/D3.
+TEMPOS Compliance: Not Met, but TEMPOS KS-3 and TR-3 needles are closer than reference examples provided in IEEE 442/D3.
 For conductivity calculation techniques to be effective, a probe needs to approximate a line heat source, or an infinitely thin and infinitely long sensor.
-IEEE 442/D3 judges that a length to diameter ratio of 50:1 is sufficiently close to this theoretical model.
-Neither of the examples in the specification has a 50:1 ratio.
+IEEE 442/D3 apparently judges that a length to diameter ratio of 50:1 is ideal to approximate this theoretical model; however, neither of the examples in the specification has a 50:1 ratio.
 The laboratory example in Section 6.2 Figure 1 has an aspect ratio of 37.5:1, Annex B Single sensor Laboratory probe has a ratio of 67:1.
-The TR-3 is the only probe TEMPOS uses for measurements requiring IEEE compliance, and it has an aspect ratio of 41.7:1, a value in between the two examples in the IEEE specification, and near to 50:1.
+TEMPOS uses the TR-3 and the KS-1 for measurements requiring IEEE compliance, which have aspect ratios of 41.7:1 and 46.2, respectively; values in between the two examples in the IEEE specification, and nearer to 50:1.
 Length/Diameter ratios are listed below for all TEMPOS probes.
 Note that Field probes (e.g. METER’s RK-3) have no recommended ratio of length to diameter.

 All TEMPOS probes are made from stainless steel.